WebHare/proxy/README.md

 Configuration files dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-adminserver/` will be included on the admin hostname (configured by WEBHAREPROXY_ADMINHOSTNAME)

-If you're using the host network namespcae, nginx can be told to bind to a specific IPv4 address by setting the NGINX_BINDTO_IPV4 environment variable.
+If you're using the host network namespcae, nginx can be told to bind to a specific IPv4 address by setting the WEBHARE_PROXY_BINDTO_IPV4 environment variable.

+If you want to remap the listen ports, set the environment variables WEBHARE_PROXY_INSECUREPORT and WEBHARE_PROXY_SECUREPORT.

 ## Making a new release
 The CI scripts take care of deploying to Docker.
 Simply push a new tag